 Multivitamins: A modest dose of a variety of vitamins and minerals is regarded as excellent brain insurance.
 In several research studies, between one third and one half of school children who took a multivitamin-mineral supplement raised their non-verbal IQ scores as much as 25 points.

-We feel we have located two types of high quality multivitamins for children.
-One is Animals on Parade Gold.
-They have no artificial colors and no cynacobalamin as the B12.
-They have chewables in multiple flavors (for those picky eaters) and also have it in liquid form (for those who need it squirted into a drink that can hide vitamin flavors).
-Here are two examples of their multiple choises: Nature's Plus Animal Parade Gold Children's Chewable Multi-Vitamin and Mineral Assorted 120 Chewablesand Nature's Plus Animal Parade Gold Children's Liquid Multi-Vitamin and Mineral Supplement Natural Tropical Berry 16 fl oz The second company that makes high quality children's vitamins is by Garden of Life.
+We feel we have located two brands that are high quality multivitamins for children.
+One is Nature's Plus Animal Parade Gold Children's Chewable Multi-Vitamin and Mineral Assorted 120 Chewables and the other is SmartyPants Kids Formula Multi and Omega 3s Vitamin D3 and Vitamin K Another company that makes high quality children's vitamins is by Garden of Life.
 They offer a food base children's vitamin.
 Garden of Life Vitamin Code Kids Cherry Berry 30 Chewables Non-GMO.

 Antioxidant supplements: Antioxidants help clean up the brain.
 To explain we will use ananalogy.
 Antioxidants are like rust cleaners that keep rust off our brain matter.
 Vitamin E and C, alpha lipoic acid, grapefruit seed extract, coenzyme Q10 are examples of antioxidants.
 Children should take half of the recommended adult dosages.
 Researcher feel adults should take: 400 to 500 IUs of vitamin E, 500 to 1,000 mg vitamin C, 10-50 mg lipoic acid.
 While there is no established dose of coQ10, for adults, individuals with heart disease or degenerative brain disease should take 100-200 mg.
 The top 10 foods with antioxidants from most to least are: prunes, raisins, blueberries, blackberries, garlic, cooked kale, cranberries, strawberries, raw spinach, and raspberries.